What is homeowners insurance?

 In order to qualify for payment from your insurance company, you must meet the conditions that are spelled out in your homeowner’s policy.
 Some conditions dictate your responsibilities before a loss occurs, and some dictate the actions you must take after the loss to remain eligible for coverage.
 Reading your policy carefully to familiarize yourself with your responsibilities under the policy is always advisable and can speed things along should a loss occur.

-Where loss is covered under master policy and personal policy
+Where loss is covered under the master policy and personal policy

 If you rent a house or an apartment, you might think you don’t need insurance because you don’t own the building.
 Your landlord has coverage, right?
 Probably.
 But your landlord’s insurance only covers the building, not your belongings.
 Without insurance of your own, you could be left with nothing in the event of a fire or burglary.
 And what if a friend slips on your bathroom floor and hits his head on the bathtub?
 Your landlord’s insurance won’t pay for his medical expenses, either.